100 Ways to Improve your Training Contract Application

 68. Give the graduate recruitment team time to read your application – if you submit your training contract application on the 1st September and the deadline is the end of December, please don't email or call after a few days inquiring why you've not heard back.

 69. There's no 'one thing' – candidates ask this all the time – "what's the one thing that makes an application stand out?".
 There isn't one.
 There's no silver bullet.
 It's about producing a consistent, well-researched application with no mistakes, that meets the entry criteria and contains relevant work experience.

-70. Get your grammar right – Shearman & Sterling LLP is singular so you should refer to the firm as 'it' rather than 'they'.
+70. Get your grammar right – It is best to refer to Shearman & Sterling as 'it' rather than 'they/their'.
 Using an example question above from point 66, a correct way of referring to the firm would be 'Shearman & Sterling maintains its competitive advantage by...", rather than "Shearman & Sterling maintain their competitive advantage by..."